 1. Remove nvidia-docker1.
-Cloudera Data Science Workbench 1.6 ships with nvidia-docker2 installed by default.
+Cloudera Data Science Workbench (version 1.6 and higher) ships with nvidia-docker2 installed by default.

 Perform this step on all hosts that have GPUs attached to them.

 - 2. Upgrade your NVIDIA driver to version 410.xx (or higher).
 This must be done because nvidia-docker2 does not support lower versions of NVIDIA drivers. - a.
 Stop Cloudera Data Science Workbench.